Warehousing During & After COVID-19

 Because commercial rental costs are at an all-time high, it makes sense to choose a location that appeals to your employees and is within a reasonable range for customer walk-ins.
 This consideration means the trade-off between location and floor space is often a tough decision to make.
 However, it’s made much simpler with a third-party logistics provider’s help.

 Businesses using 3PL support don’t have to worry about leasing or purchasing properties.
 Partnering with a 3PL like Crown takes this headache off the manufacturer.
 If their products can be shipped quickly and reliably from a third-party location, they no longer need to keep goods on-site.

 COVID-19 has demonstrated that customers and businesses are more eager than ever to have their deliveries dropped off safely at their front door instead of picking them up in person.
 This phenomenon has created a boom in delivery requests worldwide and has substantially strained the usual delivery methods most businesses use.

-To solve this problem, more companies are seeking 3PL providers to warehouse their materials and products and ship them when required.
+To solve this problem, more companies are seeking 3PL providers to handle their order fulfillment needs.
 The conveniences offered by 3PL enterprises extend far beyond storing and delivering items.

 With benefits ranging from increased floor space to added security and damage protection to highly efficient storage and shipping solutions, third-party logistics providers are becoming more prevalent as partnering businesses.
 Business owners will continue using 3PL providers for distribution and warehousing even after COVID-19 because of the convenience and cost savings.

 Many businesses use materials requiring special storage conditions to ensure they remain intact and undamaged.
 Similarly, once products or parts are assembled, they must be kept in conditions that prevent quality degradation.